johnb30/gdelt_download/README.md

 updates, i.e., the events for the previous day, each day at 10:00am.

 Each script implements a 30 second delay where appropriate in order to avoid swamping the server.

-All of the commands have been tested and run as expected.
-I haven't had a chance to let the daily `schedule` command run for a day, so if it ends up breaking please let me know.
+Additionally, all of the functions in `download_historical.py` check to see whether the file already exists in the directory before downloading.

 ##`download_historical` Usage